 <>1919ap06:Odessa [map] occupied by Red Army after French interventionist forces withdrew

-<>1919ap13:India, Amritsar | Unarmed civilian subjects of English imperialist rule were slaughtered by troops under English command.
-Jawaharlal Nehru joined Gandhi in organizing anti-imperialist movement
+<>1919ap13:India, Amritsar | Unarmed civilian subjects of English imperialist rule were slaughtered by troops under English command

-<>1919my:1919je;; Donbas [basin of the Don River] General Anton Denikin (1872-1947) led a campaign that suggested that these anti-Soviet "White-guardists" might have some chance of victory in the revolutionary civil war [McC2:173-6]
+<>1919my:1919je; Donbas [basin of the Don River in the far eastern Ukraine] General Anton Denikin [W-ID] led a campaign and gave some indication that these anti-Soviet "White-guardists" might have a chance of victory in the Revolutionary Civil War [McC2:173-6]

 <>1919my06:Kamerun (Cameroon) and German East Africa, both German colonial holdings in east and southwest Africa, taken by England [MAP]